-distance/similarity measure for used for shape matching must be invariant to many distortions, including scale, offset, noise, articulation, partial occlusion, etc..
-Figure 1 gives a visual intuition of these problems in a familiar domain, butterflies and moths.
-Most of these distortions are relatively easy to handle, particularly if we use the well-known technique of converting the shapes into time series as in Figure 2.
+The matching of two-dimensional shapes is an important problem with applications in domains as diverse as biometrics, industry, medicine and anthropology.
+The distance measure used must be invariant to many distortions, including scale, offset, noise, partial occlusion, etc. Most of these distortions are relatively easy to handle, particularly if we use the well-known technique of converting the shapes into time series as in Figure 1.
 However, no matter what representation is used, rotation invariance seems to be uniquely difficult to handle.
-For example [20] notes "rotation is always something hard to handle compared with translation and scaling".
+For example [14] notes "rotation is always something hard to handle compared with translation and scaling", and the literature abounds with similar statements.
+Many current approaches try to achieve rotation invariance in the representation of the data, at the expense of discrimination ability [19], or in the distance measure, at the expense of efficiency [1][2][3][7].